 Apply using Mobility Online:

-After you've logged in, please upload all application documents (CV with photo, covering letter with your reasons for application, certificate of university enrolment and grade sheet).
-If you are in the 1st semester (especially TM students), your grade sheet can be handed in later, deadline is the end of February.
+After you've registered, please upload all application documents (CV with photo, motivational letter with your reasons for application, enrolment certificate and your DIT-transcript).
+If you are in the 1st semester, your transcript can be submitted later, deadline is the end of February.

-The annual deadline is the 15th February for an international semester in the following academic year (winter and summer semester).
+The annual deadline is the 15th February for an exchange semester in the following academic year (winter and summer semester).

-In mid April all applicants will receive an e-mail informing them at which partner university they've been accepted, and which further documents need to be handed in to the International Office in B 210 to secure their place.
+In mid March all applicants will be informed via e-mail at which partner university they've been accepted, and which further documents need to be handed in to the International Office in B 210 to secure their place.

-After the nomination through the university: submit Learning Agreement (external and internal) together with the application documents for each respective university to the International Office B210.
+After the nomination through the university: submit Learning Agreement (external and internal) together with the application documents for your host university to the International Office.

-You are completely free to choose any university, even as a "free mover", i.e. outside of existing university partnerships, the International Office will be happy to help and guide you.
+You are completely free to choose any university, even as a "free mover student", i.e. outside of existing university cooperations.
+The International Office will be happy to help and guide you.

-Please register as a "free mover" on Mobility Online, because even if you apply independently you could possibly be partially funded for your studies abroad!
+Please register as a "free mover student" on Mobility Online, because even if you apply independently you can receive financial support through grants or scholarship programmes.

 The following documents must always be submitted:

 A semester abroad should be planned at least one year in advance.
-Participate in university events for studying abroad and see
+Join our info sessions and preparational events for studying abroad (event flyer)!

 The compulsory internship or a short internship during the semester break can be completed abroad.
 Both possibilites are explained in detail on iLearn.
 Please clarify regulations specified by the Administration Centre.